Comparing USAA Credit Card Offers

-With no annual fee, the USAA Rate Advantage Visa Platinum Card may not have rewards, but its interest rate is stunning – 8.65%-25.65% variable APR.
+With no annual fee, the USAA Rate Advantage Visa Platinum Card may not have rewards, but is designed to minimize interest payments.
+Its APR is stunning: 8.40% – 25.40% Variable.

-What we love about this card – In this age of rising interest rates, a card with an APR that starts below 10% is uncommon.
-This card's variable rate is a keeper.
+What we love about this card – In this age of rising interest rates, an APR of 8.40% – 25.40% Variable.

 What is USAA?

 USAA, in operation since 1922, carries a full slate of banking and insurance services, ranging from auto and home insurance to investing and credit cards.

 One of the largest private insurance companies, it ranks fifth among auto insurance groups in the country: